strongtyped/active-slick/README.md

 [![Build Status](https://travis-ci.org/strongtyped/active-slick.svg?branch=develop)](https://travis-ci.org/strongtyped/active-slick)

 ### Main features
-- Basic CRUD and auxiliary methods - add/update/save, delete, pages (paged result), findById and count.
+- Basic CRUD and auxiliary methods - add/update/save, delete, list, pagedList, (paged result), findById and count.
-- Model classes don't need to implement any specific class or trait, although for convenience you can extend Identifiable or Versionable traits.
+- Model classes don't need to implement any specific class or trait, although for convenience you can extend `Identifiable` or `Versionable` traits.
 - Generic Id type.
 - `Identifiable` trait and respective `IdTableExt` to manage Entities.
 - `Versionable` trait and respective `VersionableTableExt` for optimistic locking (based on timestmap).

 ### Motivation

-The main goal of this library is to provide some basic operations to manage the life cycle of persisted objects (new/persisted/deleted/stale).

 Slick is able to map result sets to case classes or Tuples because of its isomorphism.
 This is done thanks to built-in Scala features.
 However, there is no direct link between case class fields and database columns.
 Everything is done based on isomorphic projections.